zylo117/kafka-rpc/README.md

 ## Advanced Usage

-1. enable redis to speed up caching, by adding use_redis=True to KRPCClient, or specify redis port, db and password, like this:
+1. enable redis to speed up caching and temporarily store input/output data, by adding use_redis=True to KRPCClient, or specify redis port, db and password.
+But redis doesn't support async operations, it will crash, it's only faster in sync mode.

         krc = KRPCClient('0.0.0.0', 9092, topic_name='sum', use_redis=True, redis_port=6379, redis_db=0, redis_password='kafka_rpc.no.1')

-2. enhance the communication security, by adding verify=True or encrypt='whatever_password+you/want' or both to both of the client and the server.But enabling verification and encryption will have great impact on performance.
+2. enhance the communication security, by adding verify=True or encrypt='whatever_password+you/want' or both to both of the client and the server.But enabling verification and encryption will have a little impact on performance.

         # basic verification and encryption
         krs = KRPCServer('0.0.0.0', 9092, s, topic_name='sum', verify=True, encrypt='whatever_password+you/want')
         krc = KRPCClient('0.0.0.0', 9092, topic_name='sum', verify=True, encrypt='whatever_password+you/want')